 Your child will need an evaluation.
 Click here to learn what a language disorder evaluation entails.

 In the meantime, below are signs of a POSSIBLE language disorder.
-If you are anything like me...it is hard to wait on professionals so I outlined a few key things to look for.
+I outlined a few key things to look for.

 - Difficulty learning phonological skills